 Never underestimate the efficiency of a prepackaged meal — especially if you’re trying to eat healthier while on the go.
 Enter the prepackaged salad.
 It’s quick, convenient, and filled with nutrients to keep you going.
 Bistro Bowl Salads have a variety of high-protein toppings like meats and nuts to give you energy and keep you feeling full.
 Dole and Fresh Express also offer restaurant-worthy salad kits that are easy to prepare and taste delicious.
 Our favorite Dole salads are the Chopped Sesame Asian Salad Kit and the Chopped Sunflower Crunch Salad Kit.
 And be sure to check out the BBQ Ranch Salad Kit and Poppyseed Chopped Kit from Fresh Express for a healthy but delicious meal as well.

-If prepackaged meals aren’t for you, here’s a recipe for a balsamic chicken breast salad that you can prepare ahead of time.
+If prepackaged meals aren’t for you, here’s a recipe for a balsamic chicken breast salad that you can prepare ahead of time for moving day.
 Individualize your salad by adding toppings like fruit, nuts, and cheese.

 Salads are a great way to get protein, cut down on bad carbs, and stay hydrated.
 If made with fresh ingredients, however, spoiling can be a risk.

 Tips on how to keep salads fresh for longer:

 - Use a salad spinner or pat your lettuce dry with paper towels.